 The Department of Astronomy offers the doctor of philosophy in astronomy.
-Although a master's degree is offered, students generally are not admitted for a terminal master's degree.
+Although a master's degree is offered, students are not admitted for a terminal master's degree.

 The department has a long-standing reputation as one of the finest graduate astronomy and astrophysics programs in the United States.
 The program provides each student with a broad knowledge of modern observational and theoretical astrophysics, while emphasizing the development of independent research skills.
 Beginning with the first year in the program, graduate students play an active role in the department's research programs and have access to all research facilities.
 As teaching assistants, they also acquire experience as astronomy educators.